org.apache.log4j.net

 In case there is no file called foo.bar.net.lcf

-under the directory configDir
+under the directory configDir, then the

 generic hierarchy is used.
 The generic hierarchy is